Proxmox

 Upgrade to Proxmox 8.1 with the new software-defined networking, secure boot, bulk actions, Linux kernel, and flexible notification system.
 Learn how to reconfigure your update repositories.

-With the release of Proxmox 8.1, you may be itching to update your Proxmox host in the home lab or production.
 Let’s look at the steps to upgrade your Proxmox host to Proxmox 8.1.
-In the example below, I will be upgrading an 8.0.3 host that I have running to 8.1.
+In the example below, I will be upgrading an 8.0.3 host that I have running to 8.1 in the home lab.

 New features